adopted-ember-addons/ember-data-factory-guy/README.md

    // Typically you will use like: import { buildList, mockFindAll } from 'ember-data-factory-guy';

-   // To mock store.findAll but return no users let mock = mockFindAll('user');
+   // To mock store.findAll and return no users let mock = mockFindAll('user');

-   // To return custom factory built json object using returns method let users1 = buildList('user', 'with_whacky_name', {isDude: true});
+   // To return custom factory built json object using returns method
+   // that has 2 different users:
+   let users1 = buildList('user', 'with_whacky_name', {isDude: true});
    let mock = mockFindAll('user').returns({ json: users1 });
+   // or
+   let mock = mockFindAll('user', 'with_whacky_name', {isDude: true})

-   // and to reuse the mock
-   let users2 = buildList('user', 3);
+   // and to reuse the mock and return different payload let users2 = buildList('user', 3);
    mock.returns({ json: user2 });

-   // To mock failure case use `fails` method mockFindAll('user').fails();
+   // To mock failure case use `fails()` method mockFindAll('user').fails();

 ```